geoneric/fern/README.md

 ====
 Building blocks for scalable high-performance geocomputing

-This project is very much work in process.
+This project is very much work in progress.
 We have not created a release yet.
 Nevertheless, Fern is currently being used in the folowing projects:

 - openLISEM (http://blogs.itc.nl/lisem): A spatial model for runoff, floods